 Macadamias are one of the most notable smoothie ingredients.
-Where other nuts still contain a lot of Omega-6, the macadamia has a better Omega-3 & Omega-6 ratio and is therefore very healthy for humans.
+Where other nuts still contain a lot of Omega-6, macadamia has a better Omega-3 and Omega-6 ratio and is therefore very healthy for humans.

 6. Red fruit

-All red fruits are a great source of antioxidants, iron and other nutrients.
-Apples, pomegranate, and berries like strawberries are useful addons for smoothies.
-These fruits not only enhances the taste of your smoothie but also add essential nutrients.
+All red fruits are a great source of antioxidants, iron, and other nutrients.
+Apples, pomegranate, and berries like strawberries are useful additions to smoothies.
+These fruits not only enhance the taste of your smoothie but also add essential nutrients.

-Soured cow’s milk is generally very well tolerated by most people and, in addition to providing a wonderfully fresh taste, also contains calcium and supports the intestinal flora.
+Most people can generally tolerate soured cow’s milk very well, and in addition to having a deliciously fresh taste, it also contains calcium and supports the intestinal flora.

 Turmeric is known as a strong antioxidant and anti-fungal herb.
-Add half a teaspoon to your smoothie for a beautiful golden yellow colour and extra health!
+Add half a teaspoon to your smoothie for a beautiful golden yellow color and extra health!

 10. Coconut milk

-Ideal for those who cannot tolerate milk products and still want that creamy, soft taste.
+Ideal for those who cannot tolerate milk products but still want that creamy, soft taste.
 Coconut milk is full of healthy fats, and you will be full of it for a long time.

 11. Raw cocoa powder

-Organic butter contains a lot of vitamins A, D and other fatty acids that are essential for brain development, vision, skin, immune system, intestinal function, lung function, hormones and many others.
+Organic butter contains a lot of vitamins A, D and other fatty acids that are essential for brain development, vision, skin, the immune system, intestinal function, lung function, hormones, and many others.

 13. Coconut oil